egXcoder/Study-Repository/DSA/Sorting/heapSort.md

     heapify(arr,n,i);
 }

-//reaching here, then arr is re-represented as maxHeap
+//reaching here, then arr is re-represented as maxHeap like 5,4,3,2,1
 //so now extract the parent one which is the maximum value and heapify again
 //Complexity:
 //O(n log n)